James-Oduor/Statistics-Calculator-/README.md

 # 🧮Statistics Calculator🐙
 The **Statistics Calculator** is a simple web-based application that calculates key statistical measures (Mean, Median, Mode, Range, Variance, and Standard Deviation) for a list of user-provided numbers.
-It provides quick and clear insights into your data through a clean and intuitive interface.
+It provides quick and clear insights into your data through a clean and intuitive interface. this is the hyperlink of this project https://statistics-calculator-project-app.netlify.app/

 ![image](https://github.com/user-attachments/assets/6fc1b61c-92fb-4079-bb2a-751c061f282f)